Bill Hansell: Political career

 In 2021, he opted not to walkout when Democrats pushed a controversial gun control bill through the legislature.
 Hansell and five other Republican senators decided to show up and vote on the bill.
 While all six Republicans opposed the bill, their presence in the chamber created a quorum.
 As a result, the bill came to a vote and was passed by a 16 to 7 margin with all six of the Republicans voting against the bill.
 After the vote, Hansell and the other Republican senators received anonymous death threats.

 Over the course of his political career, Hansell was known for his strong conservative views, honest dealing, and genial manner.
 He championed natural resource stewardship, domestic violence issues, and cancer-related legislation.
 He actively supported Future Farmers of America and other youth programs.
 He also tried to get the legislature to designate the potato as the state vegetable.

 He served on numerous committees during his time in the senate.
 This included the powerful joint emergency board, the joint ways and means committee, and the joint legislative administration committee.
 He also served on the senate's rules committee, environment and natural resources committee, labor and business committee, workforce committee, semiconductor committee, and redistricting committee.

-In March 2022, Hansell announced that he would not run for re-election in 2024.
+In March 2023, Hansell announced that he would not run for re-election in 2024.
 He made the early announcement in order to give potential candidates time to prepare for a senate run.
 After making his retirement announcement, Hansell said he would not endorse a candidate until after the 2024 Republican primary.

+While participating in a Republican-led walkout in May 2023 Hansell reached the 10 unexcused absence threshold set by measure 113, disqualifying him from running for reelection after his current term ends.
+After a challenge from five Republican Senators the measure was unanimously upheld by the Oregon Supreme Court on February 1, 2024, confirming Hansell's disqualification after the end of his term in January 2025.